amrlabib/javascript-essentials/objects.md

 ## Objects

-In javascript we can create an object using multiple ways, we will mentioned the most 2 common and used ways
+In javascript we can create an object using multiple ways, we will mention the most 2 common and used ways

 1. Object literal : `var obj = { first : "Amr" , last : "Labib" }`